-To remedy the situation, I performed a deep dive into the best in sustainable bedding and found some truly innovative companies working hard to create cozy sheets, comforters, and more so that conscientious consumers can sleep soundly.
-Below are 15 brands to keep in mind when shopping for sustainable, sustainable bedding and linens.
+To remedy the situation, I performed a deep dive into the best in eco-friendly bedding and found some truly innovative companies working hard to create cozy sheets, comforters, and more so that conscientious consumers can sleep soundly.
+Below are 15 brands to keep in mind when shopping for sustainable, eco-friendly bedding and linens.

 Boll & Branch

 Boll & Branch launched in 2014 after its founders discovered they couldn’t get answers regarding the origin and materials of the sheets they shopped.
 The company works with fair trade farms, which harvest organic cotton, as well as with a factory in India that pays its workers fair wages and insists upon safe conditions.

 This entire shop is stocked with bamboo-based products, which means the company relies upon a crop that grows quickly, without the use of pesticides and self-regenerates.